Last updated: 19 July 2021

 UNGASS in New York

-- Representatives of NGOs with ECOSOC consultative status are invited to participate in the UGNASS;
+- Representatives of NGOs with ECOSOC consultative status are invited to participate in the UNGASS;

-- Time permitting, a limited number of representatives from relevant organisations, selected by the President of the General Assembly in consultation with Member States, will be allowed to make statements.
+- Time permitting, a limited number of representatives from relevant organisations, selected by the President of the General Assembly in consultation with Member States, were allowed to make statements.